m-mizutani/octovy/README.md

 ## Acknowledge

-`Octovy` is massively inspired by [trivy](https://github.com/aquasecurity/trivy) and has a similar mechanism with trivy to detect vulnerability.
+`Octovy` is massively inspired by [Trivy](https://github.com/aquasecurity/trivy) and has a similar mechanism with trivy to detect vulnerability.
 Additionally Octovy leverages [trivy-db](https://github.com/aquasecurity/trivy-db) as vulnerability/advisory database.
+I appreciate trivy authors for publishing great OSS.